-Or, we don’t realize that something might not be safe, and we get closer to it, and before we know it, we are back in a situation of threat/helplessness.
+Or we don’t realize that something might not be safe, and we get closer to it, and before we know it, we are back in a situation of threat/helplessness.

 (We call this re-traumatization in the trauma world.)

-2 > Anger *IS* a biological necessity.
+2 > Anger is a biological necessity.

 Imagine if a mama grizzly bear didn’t have an anger response when a dangerous predator was approaching her precious wee cubs?
-Or, if she saw that predator, but didn’t express her anger?
+Or if she saw that predator, but didn’t express her anger?
 Kind of impossible to imagine right?

 Like fear, anger is critical for us.